Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 |

-Class | Times | Days | Room | Seats | Wait | Status | Instructor | Type | Hours |
+| Class | Times | Days | Room | Seats | Wait | Status | Instructor | Type | Hours |

-| Regular Session (8/18/2025 - 12/19/2025) | 34221 | | | | ONLINE | 0 | 18 | Wait List | Mullins, T | Lecture | 54 | Course Materials | Online Course Zero textbook costs | | Note: This section of POL 281 is a fully online class with no scheduled class meetings.
-All coursework is completed (More) Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+| | Regular Session (8/17/2026 - 12/18/2026) | | 32163 | | | | ONLINE | 30 | | Open | Mullins, T | Lecture | 54 | Course Materials | Online Course Zero Textbook Costs C | | | Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+Instructor will email (More) Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+Instructor will email students with course information on the first day of the semester.
+Students must be online by midnight of the first day of class.
+Waitlist students will be emailed by instructor if they can be added.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
 (Less)

 |

-34222 | | | | ONLINE | 9 | | Open | Mullins, T | Lecture | 54 | Course Materials | Online Course Zero textbook costs | | Note: This section of POL 281 is a fully online class with no scheduled class meetings.
-All coursework is completed (More) Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+| 32164 | | | | ONLINE | 30 | | Open | Mullins, T | Lecture | 54 | Course Materials | Online Course Zero Textbook Costs C | | | Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+Instructor will email (More) Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+Instructor will email students with course information on the first day of the semester.
+Students must be online by midnight of the first day of class.
+Waitlist students will be emailed by instructor if they can be added.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
 (Less)

 |

-34223 | | | | ONLINE | 22 | | Open | Obasohan, V | Lecture | 54 | Course Materials | Online Course Zero textbook costs | | Note: This section of POL 281 is a fully online class with no scheduled class meetings.
-All coursework is completed (More) Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+| 32165 | | | | ONLINE | 30 | | Open | Morrione, D | Lecture | 54 | Course Materials | Online Course | | | Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+Instructor will email (More) Note: This section of POL 281 is a fully online class with no scheduled class meetings.
+Instructor will email students with course information on the first day of the semester.
+Students must be online by midnight of the first day of class.
+Waitlist students will be emailed by instructor if they can be added.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
 (Less)

 |